MikeTheGent/Mini_Clock/README.md

  Many mods are possible to suit different hardware.

- The version I am building uses a Wemos/Lolin D1 Mini with an ESP8266.
+ The version I am building uses a Wemos/Lolin D1 Mini clone with an ESP8266.

  Much more info to follow.
 Questions welcome.